 Piedmont means “at the foot of the mountains”.
-This part of Italy is largely untouched by tourism rooted in agriculture and fiercely proud of its culinary heritage.
+This part of Italy is largely untouched by mass tourism rooted in agriculture and fiercely proud of its culinary heritage.
 In the autumn, food festivals take place nearly every weekend, celebrating the regional produce of local farmers and wine-makers.
 This northern region is surrounded by the Alps on three sides and borders with France and Switzerland, but it’s not all mountainous; in fact, much of Piedmont is a flat plain.
 Italy’s longest river, the Po, begins in Piedmont, and its vast plain stretches across northern Italy, allowing both manufacturing and rice cultivation in paddy fields (Italy is the largest rice producer in Europe).
 Gastronomic delights include truffles, cheese, excellent meats and some of Italy’s most well-renowned wines, including Barolo and Barbaresco.

 The destination also happens to be the place where everyone’s favorite chocolate spread, Nutella, was born.
 The spread gets its rich flavor thanks to the area’s hazelnut crops.
 The most famous delicacy of Piedmont is the tartufo bianco, the white truffle; highly prized by gourmands who travel from all over the world every autumn to enjoy both hunting for what is known locally as ‘white gold’ and to feast on truffles in one of the many superb restaurants scattered throughout the region.

 The Slow Food movement is based here in the region, making it a must-visit for foodies.
-Many of the dishes in Piedmont’s swankiest restaurants derive from the tables of the Piedmontese aristocracy, in particular the Savoy dukes and kings.
+Many of the dishes in Piedmont’s most fashionable restaurants derive from the tables of the Piedmontese aristocracy, in particular the Savoy dukes and kings.
 Piedmont and the Savoys were at the heart of the Italian Unification movement in the 19th century.
 Piedmont is second only to Lombardy in national wealth and power with industries like Fiat and Olivetti.